 Sometimes there is a need to extract some files on Linux console.
 Below y'll find list most common method for that.
 See also Packaging files to archicves with linux

 Tar archives are the most common way of distributing bundles of files under Linux or UNIX.
-A .tar file is simply a bundle of files packaged with GNU tar program.
-To extract such files use following:
+The .tar file represent a bundle of files packaged with GNU tar program.
+To extract such files use:

 tar xf somearchive.tar tar xvf somearchive.tar